2024-09-11

 You can view your pages in the Google Chrome browser and select View >> Developer >> Inspect Elements.
 If there are browser error or warning icons, they will show up at the top: try to fix them.
 The inspector panel has a menu bar at the top; select >> Audits.
 This runs Chrome Lighthouse, which suggests performance, accessibility, and SEO fixes.
 Fix the ones that are important to you.
 The home page for multicians.org is fully up in 0.5 seconds for desktop mode.

 If one page in your site provides the visitor a fact, and another page in your site contradicts it, your visitors will be distressed.
 Inconsistencies may creep in when a fact changes (e.g. the URL of an external page) or when you correct an error.
-Tools that can scan your site to find or alter a string of characters will be useful.
+Use tools that can scan your site to find or alter a string of characters.

-In some cases, it may be possible to store a fact in a single file and use the file to generate all the HTML that displays the fact, either at the time of page publication or when the page is visited.
+With some work, you can set things up to store facts in one source file and use the file to generate all the HTML that displays the fact, either at the time of page publication or when the page is visited.
+You could set up "include" files or generate pages from a data base.
 (Balancing the tradeoffs between visitor convenience, ease of maintenance, consistency, and performance requires care.
 The First Law of Sanitary Engineering applies.)

 Check that the HTML and CSS features you use for your implementation are correctly supported in all the browsers and operating systems that your visitors are likely to use.
 In practice, this means reasonably recent Edge, Firefox, and Chrome on Windows; Safari, Firefox, and Chrome on Mac; Firefox and Chrome on Linux; Chrome on Android; and Safari on iOS.
 (Adjust these targets depending on your visitors' statistics.)
 Check HTML features by using a site like caniuse.com if you are not certain.
 There are some HTML features that used to be very popular, but are now regarded as obsolete: features like frames and tables used for page layout have been replaced by CSS.

 A 2019 update to the W3 Validator complained about HTML I used to write.
 For instance, <style type="text/css"> should now be <style> and <script type="text/javascript"> should be <script> and <table summary="something"> should be just <table>.
 (The last one annoyed me because HTML Tidy insisted on summary= for years.)
 I fixed these problems in all pages.
-I left a few issues unfixed and some CSS hacks to accommodate MSIE...
+I left a few issues unfixed and some CSS hacks to accommodate Microsoft Internet Explorer, now obsolete...
 I will take these out later.

 Use HTML standards checkers like the W3C compatibility checker and HTML Tidy on every one of your pages, and fix the issues they point out.